-Working out every day is great for your health and is a wonderful way to reduce stress.
+Working out every day is great for your health and is a wonderful way to reduce stress and increase productivity.
 With the increase in energy, you will have more focus and be more productive.
 In fact, some experts recommend working out two times a day (in the morning and the evening).
 Eating a healthy and balanced diet will also help to improve mood and increase energy.

 Let’s face it, public transport is not the best way to get from place to place unless you live somewhere like London, and walking, while good for you, takes forever.

 If you want to cut down your commute and gain more time in the day, learning to drive is a must.
 You can get started by practicing some driving theory tests on the top tests website, and book in for some lessons with a practical instructor.
 The sooner you have wheels, the more time you’ll have in the day.

 6. Do the Things That You Do Not Like